SR-IOV NIC Partitioning

-Single-root input/output virtualization , refers to the capability of splitting a single PCI hardware resource into multiple virtual PCI resources.
-Devicese like nVME, Network Interfaces and GPUs may use this capability in order to use the physical hardware according to the required use case.
+Single-root input/output virtualization ^[SR-IOV Intel network spec], refers to the capability of splitting a single PCI hardware resource into multiple virtual PCI resources.
+Devices like nVME, Network Interfaces, and GPUs may use this capability to use the physical hardware according to the required use case.

-A physical PCI device is referred to as a PF(Physical Function) and virtual PCI device are referred to as a VF(Virtual Function).
+A physical PCI device is referred to as a PF(Physical Function), and a virtual PCI device is a VF(Virtual Function).

-A great overview of SR-IOV from can be found on Scott Lowe's blog post .
+An excellent overview of SR-IOV can be found in Scott Lowe’s blog post.

 SR-IOV Network Interfaces

-In networking, a capable SR-IOV NIC is used in order to split a single physical NIC into multiple vNICs which can be used on the bare metal host or as part of virtual guest instances.
+In networking, a capable SR-IOV NIC is used to split a single physical NIC into multiple vNICs, which can be used on the bare metal host or as part of virtual guest instances.

 Possible Use Cases

-It's important to remember that SR-IOV VFs reside on a physical NIC which may be a single point of failure if your network topology is not designed properly
+Note: Remember that SR-IOV VFs reside on a physical NIC, which may be a single point of failure if your network topology is not designed properly.

-Due to SR-IOV robustness, there are many network topologies that can be achieved with minimal amount of NICs, which will require less cabling and maintenance.
+Due to SR-IOV robustness, many network topologies can be achieved with minimal NICs, which will require less cabling and maintenance.

-With a single 10GB/40GB/100GB SR-IOV NIC, we could build a setup which offers both redundancy and performance while taking minimal physical space.
+With a single 10GB/40GB/100GB SR-IOV NIC, we could build a setup that offers both redundancy and performance while taking minimal physical space.

-In the diagram above, we have a bare metal host containing a NIC with 2 ports connected to different switches.
+The diagram above shows a bare metal host containing a NIC with two ports connected to different switches.

-Each port, which is represented as an NIC inside of operating system, is split into several vNICs(VFs) which also are represented as an NIC.
+Each port, represented as a NIC inside the operating system, is split into several vNICs(VFs), which are also represented as a NIC.

-Bios settings may differ, depends on Bios and NIC vendors, refer to the vendor's documentation
+Note: Bios settings may differ depending on Bios and NIC vendors.
+Refer to the vendor's documentation.

 On supported NICs, a Bios option must be set:

-Operating System settings may differ based on NIC vendor and operating system distribution, refer to the vendor's/distribution's documentation
+Note: Operating System settings may differ based on NIC vendor and operating system distribution.
+Refer to the vendor’s/distribution documentation.